Hell may as well freeze over because the

 This wine is 2007 Domaine Henri Gouges, Nuits St. Georges, 1er Cru Clos des Porrets - St. Georges.
 This one is going to set you back about $125ish.

 Okay I'm going to break this down for you because that will confuse the best of us.
-First "Domaine Henri Gouges" is simply the producer.
-Next "Nuits St. Georges" this is the sub region of burgundy of which the wine comes from.
+First "Domaine Henri Gouges" issimply the producer.
+Next "Nuits St. Georges"this is the sub region of burgundy of which the wine comes from.
 Lastly "1er Cru, Clos des Porrets - St. Georges".
 The "1er Cru" designates its a "Premier Cru" wine which is a vineyard quality classification system.
 The "Clos des Porrets - St. Georges" tells you what Premier Cru Vineyard the wine comes from.
 I'll cover and explain the Appellation and Cru systems in more depth in a upcoming blog post.

 Enough with that jargon B, So what does it taste like?
 I hear you say, these are my notes.

-Well that covers a few of my favorites and you get a little idea on what us wine nerds drink.
+Pinot is drinking super well at the moment and I'm totally digging Henri's vibe and style.
+92pts Well that covers a few of my favorites and you get a little idea on what us wine nerds drink.

 Tastings, I like to go to as many tasting as possible.